AndersH82/a_quiz_game/README.md

 ## Welcome,

 This is a small game called a-quiz-game.
-As its sounds it is a Quiz Game and its 20 questions for the player to answer.
+As it sounds, it is a Quiz Game and it has 20 questions for the player to answer.

 ## Structure of the game

-- The player start the game by entering player name.
+- The player starts the game by entering the player's name.
 ```
 user_name = input('Enter your name: ')
 print('Welcome ' + user_name + ' to my Quiz Game.')
 ```

-- Then the player gonna get a question to answer if player wanna read the rulse yes or no.
+- Then the player gonna get a question to answer if the player wanna read the rules yes or no.
 ```
 answer = input('Do you wanna read the rules? (yes/no) :')
 if answer.lower() == 'yes':